AmitEMV/movie-search/README.md

 * "space movies about saving earth" -> direct semantic search
 * "action movies after 2010 rated above 7" -> LLM-assisted query planning + hybrid search (semantic embeddings + SQL filters)

+More notes/observation:
+* Initially only embeddings were added but it failed for numeric constraints (movies after 2010/ratings above 7 etc.)
+* Adding planner broke some simpler cases so we use it only when needed/makes sense
+* Ranking logic conflicted with “bad movie” intent like "movies so bad they're good/terrible horror movies" so needed some extra handling

 ## App Screenshot